 - We work to achieve the course objectives through writing: freewriting, drafting, revising, reflecting, debating, discussing, blogging, emailing.

-This semester, the course is divided into three phases—body, mind, emotion—and we read about and consider how these affect how we write and read the world around us, particularly in the context of academic and scholarly work that students will be expected to do at the university.
+We read about literacy, discourse, and community and consider how reading and writing affect us and the world around us, particularly in the context of academic and scholarly work that students will be expected to perform at the university.

-In the spring, I will teach a University Seminar.
-These are writing-intensive, general education courses designed for second semester first-year students and sophomores and they promote further development of communication skills within the context of a particular area of study.
-In Contemporary American Rhetoric, we will return to modern democracy’s ancient roots, using the lens of classical rhetoric to explore contemporary political debate.
+In the spring, I teach a University Seminar on Contemporary American Rhetoric.
+CWRU’s University Seminars are writing-intensive, general education courses designed for second semester first-year students and sophomores and they promote further development of communication skills within the context of a particular area of study.
+In Contemporary American Rhetoric (Syllabus Spring 2018), we return to modern democracy’s ancient roots, using the lens of classical rhetoric to explore contemporary political debate.
 By learning how rhetorical devices are used, we empower ourselves to analyze policy debates and to make our own contributions.
-As part of this investigation, we will research contemporary public policy and political issues, debate and develop positions, read and evaluate speeches, write about our own positions, participate in public conversations by writing letters to representatives and opinion pieces for newspapers, and prepare an oral presentation.
-We will also complete a research project in which we analyze the different perspectives on an issue of interest, formulate our own positions on an issue, and reflect on our internal processes as we take on a belief and act on it.
+As part of this investigation, we research contemporary public policy and political issues, debate and develop positions, read and evaluate speeches, write about our own positions, participate in public conversations by writing letters to representatives and opinion pieces for newspapers, and prepare an oral presentation.
+We also complete a research project in which we analyze the different perspectives on an issue of interest, formulate our own positions on an issue, and reflect on our internal processes as we take on a belief and act on it.